northox/stupid-password/README.md

   'special'     => 'Password must contain at least one special character', 'common'      => 'Password is too common',
-  'environ'     => 'Password uses identifiable information and is guessable', 'onlynumeric' => 'Password must not be entirely numeric' );
+  'environ'     => 'Password uses identifiable information and is guessable', 'onlyNumeric' => 'Password must not be entirely numeric' );

 // Supply reference of the environment (company, hostname, username, etc)